Cray-HPE/docs-csm/introduction/deprecated_features/README.md

 ### Deprecated in CSM 1.5

 - Remaining [Cray Advanced Platform Monitoring and Control (CAPMC)](../../glossary.md#cray-advanced-platform-monitoring-and-control-capmc) v3 features
   - CAPMC may be removed in the future.
-It is replaced with the [Power Control Service (PCS)](../../glossary.md#power-control-service-pcs).
-    Everyone is encouraged to transition to PCS as soon as possible.
   - See the [CAPMC Deprecation Notice](CAPMC_Deprecation_Notice.md) for more details.

 ### Deprecated in CSM 1.4